Executive Director-Joel Netshitenzhe

 research, policy and practice.

-Assistant Researcher: Faculty of Knowledge Economy and Scientific Advancement-Duduetsang Mokoele
+Researcher: Faculty of Knowledge Economy and Scientific Advancement-Duduetsang Mokoele

-Duduetsang Mokoele is an Assistant Researcher in
+Duduetsang Mokoele was promoted to Research after serving as an Assistant Researcher in

 the Faculty of Knowledge Economy and Scientific Advancement (KESA).
 She has an academic background in International Relations, Political Studies and Public Policy and Administration.